celo-org/docs/docs/cel2/faq.md

 ### What's the block time?

-The block period is one seconds.
+The block period is 1 second.

 ### What's the throughput?